mindspore-ai/mindscience/MindFlow/applications/data_driven/navier_stokes/README.md

 Computational fluid dynamics is one of the most important techniques in the field of fluid mechanics in the 21st century.
 The flow analysis, prediction and control can be realized by solving the governing equations of fluid mechanics by numerical method.
 Traditional finite element method (FEM) and finite difference method (FDM) are inefficient because of the complex simulation process (physical modeling, meshing, numerical discretization, iterative solution, etc.) and high computing costs.
 Therefore, it is necessary to improve the efficiency of fluid simulation with AI.

 Machine learning methods provide a new paradigm for scientific computing by providing a fast solver similar to traditional methods.
 Classical neural networks learn mappings between finite dimensional spaces and can only learn solutions related to specific discretizations.
 Different from traditional neural networks, Fourier Neural Operator (FNO) is a new deep learning architecture that can learn mappings between infinite-dimensional function spaces.
 It directly learns mappings from arbitrary function parameters to solutions to solve a class of partial differential equations.
 Therefore, it has a stronger generalization capability.
-More information can be found in [paper] (https://arxiv.org/abs/2010.08895).
+More information can be found in the paper, [Fourier Neural Operator for Parametric Partial Differential Equations](https://arxiv.org/abs/2010.08895).

 This tutorial describes how to solve the Navier-Stokes equation using Fourier neural operator.